muratk3n/thirdwave/en/README.md

 ---

-Market did right on this one, Coinbase offers services for many different cryptos, it's not tied down by any shitcoin.
+Market did right on this one, Coinbase offers services for many different cryptos, it's not tied down to any single shitcoin.

 "Coinbase's IPO Lived Up to the Hype"